vipul2802/o365hq.com/content/blog/PowerApps Solutions for Sales Professionals.md

 PowerApps has built-in connections to a wide variety of data sources.
 These connection options ensure that users can build apps against data that already exists within their organization.
-The Sales Buddy app is connected to Dynamics 365 and Office 365.
+The Sales Buddy app is connected to Dynamics 365 and Microsoft 365.

 ![](https://o365hq.com/images/515.png)